openspending/os-conductor/README.md

 Clone the repo, install dependencies from pypi, and run the server.
 See the [docs](http://docs.openspending.org/en/latest/developers/conductor/) for more information.

+The `os-types` node utility is used to perform fiscal modelling for the processed datapackage.
+To install, use npm:

+`$ npm install -g os-types`

 ### Environmental Variables

 OS Conductor requires environmental variables to be set, either in the local environment or in a `.env` file in the root directory.